Services

 command no 9.4 Command or script that should be used as the container’s command.
 It’s translated to arguments passed to Docker after the image’s name.
 The syntax is similar to Dockerfile’s CMD directive, where each shell token is a separate string in the array.

-alias (1) no 9.4 Additional alias that can be used to access the service from the job’s container.
-Read Accessing the services for more information.
+alias (1) no 9.4 Additional aliases to access the service from the job’s container.
+Multiple aliases can be separated by spaces or commas.
+For more information, see Accessing the services.

 variables (2) no 14.5 Additional environment variables that are passed exclusively to the service.
 The syntax is the same as Job Variables.
 Service variables cannot reference themselves.